 - When adjusted for population, Wisconsin ranks 13th in treatment centers servicing/accepting federal military insurance.
 One spot worse is New Mexico, ranked 14 in the U.S. South Dakota is just 1 spot better, ranked 12 out of the United States.

-- Wisconsin is 16th among U.S. states in treatment centers servicing or accepting IHS/638 contract care funds.
-One spot worse is Vermont, ranked 17 in the U.S. Oregon is just 1 spot better, ranked 15 out of the United States.
+- Wisconsin is 16th among U.S. states in treatment centers servicing or accepting medicaid.
+One spot worse is Rhode Island, ranked 17 in the U.S. Kansas is just 1 spot better, ranked 15 out of the United States.